 Once you’re done organizing your images, go to File -> Print.
 Select “Scale to Fit.”
 Change “Preview” to “Layout.”
 Change “Pages per Sheet” to either 9 or 16.
 You should now see your design board in the preview window.
 The only thing left to do is either save as a PDF or print out a hardcopy.

-Let me know in the comments if you run into any difficulties and I’ll do my best to help out!
+Let me know in the comments if you run into any difficulties creating and printing your design board and I’ll do my best to help out!

 Don’t forget to subscribe to have posts on sustainable design, sustainable living, sustainable eating – sustainable everything – delivered to your inbox!